 The overall survival rate is the percentage of people who survive after the cancer is found.
 It depends on many factors, particularly the risk grouping of the tumor.
 The five-year survival rate for children with low-risk and intermediate-risk neuroblastoma is higher than 95%.
 For children in the immediate-risk group, the five-year survival rate is 90% to 95%.
 For children with high-risk neuroblastoma, the five-year survival rate is 40% to 50%.
-(See Staging and Risk Grouping for information on risk groupings.)
+(See Stages and Risk Groups for information on risk groupings.)

 Survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of children with this type of tumor, so the actual risk for a particular individual may be different.
 It is not possible to tell a child how long he or she will live with neuroblastoma.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.